LeonidMarushevskyi/msap-prototype/README.md

 6. New resources like application server can be provisioned in a matter of several minutes.
 7. The Application uses Hazelcast distribution cache and Load balancers to scale service on demand.
 8. Amazon provides different payment policies like pay on demand or pay in advance.
-9.  <span style="color: rgb(0,51,102);">The Application is hosted in 2 Regions with 4 Availability zones.</span>
+9. The Application is hosted in 2 Regions with 4 Availability zones.
-10.  <span style="color: rgb(0,51,102);">The only disaster-sensitive part of the Solution is the database.
-After Database recovery application, new containers can be deployed in 5-10 minutes using CLI.</span>
+10. The only disaster-sensitive part of the Solution is the database.
+After Database recovery application, new containers can be deployed in 5-10 minutes using CLI.
-11.  <span style="color: rgb(0,51,102);">Not Applicable</span>
+11. Not Applicable
-12.  <span style="color: rgb(0,51,102);"><span style="color: rgb(0,0,0);">We recognize data loss can be catastrophic.
+12. We recognize data loss can be catastrophic.
 In most cases, the data source used for this prototype is based upon existing data from other sources.
-Proper backup (including remote storage of backups) and a recovery strategy for the Database is vital need for the Solution.</span> Multiple <span style="color: rgb(0,0,0);">simple application instances can be provisioned for load balancing and redundancy</span></span>
+Proper backup (including remote storage of backups) and a recovery strategy for the Database is vital need for the Solution.
+Multiple simple application instances can be provisioned for load balancing and redundancy
 13. No need to contact Amazon staff to get resources.
 Containers automatically restart in case of issues.

 </td>